Havana standard city tour

 Havana’s Capitol

-The Capitol Building in Havana is an impressive neoclassical structure that stands as an iconic landmark in the city, completed in 1929 by construction firm Purdy&Henderson, the Capitol was modeled after the United States Capitol building in Washington D.C.
-The Capitol features a striking white marble facade and a stunning central dome that rises 92 meters (302 feet) high.
-The central lobby features a massive statue of the Roman goddess Minerva.
-It remains an important government building, with its neoclassical grandeur and towering dome, the Capitol is undoubtedly one of Havana’s most recognizable and photographed landmarks, symbolizing the city’s rich history and architectural legacy.
+The Capitol in Havana is an impressive neoclassical structure, completed in 1929 by construction firm Purdy&Henderson, the Capitol was modeled after the United States Capitol building in Washington D.C.
+The Capitol features a striking white marble facade and a stunning central dome that rises 92m.

 thumbnail